Prometheus-X-association/learning-traces/docs/design-document.md

 This BB will provide a unity package which includes multiple Unity scenes.\
 In these scenes, an interface will permit to run all the tests.

+Please note that performing the Component-level testing requires a functional LRS available.
+If needed, this BB also provides an optional LRS (Trax 3 LRS), whose installation steps are described [here](TRAXLRS).

 ### Test plan

 This BB will mostly work with Unity in runtime.\